Every once in a while, you run into a small town that just goes beyond what you had expected; we spent the weekend in Liège Belgium with Kids.

 If we had more time…

-An excellent resource for planning a trip to Belgium can we found in the Lonely Planet Belgium Guide.
+An excellent resource for planning a trip to Belgium can be found in Lonely Planet Belgium.